Admin

 Educational Purpose

 Technology access has been established for educational purposes and will be consistent with the district’s curriculum and the Florida Standards.
-The term “educational purpose” includes academic activities that directly improve upon 21st century skills such as creativity, innovation, critical thinking, problem solving, communication, and collaboration.
+The term “educational purpose” includes age-appropriate academic activities that directly improve upon 21st century skills such as creativity, innovation, critical thinking, problem solving, communication, and collaboration.

 Students are expected to follow the rules set forth in the Code and the law in the use of the Internet and network resources.